ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 ![Complete Object Creation Galaga View](Complete_view_of_object_creation.png)

+The bottom object in the screen is the player whereas the red object that is near the top of the screen is the enemy.
+It does not have to be the same shape, but if each object is define as player and enemy, then we are good shape.

 If you are not getting similar view, then please let us know so that we can help you out.
 Otherwise, we are ready to move to the next section.